markmoxon/elite-a-source-code-bbc-micro/README.md

 * [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: an SSD disc image that contains the compiled game and which can be run on real hardware or in an emulator.

-## Flicker-free Elite
+## Flicker-free Elite-A

 This repository also includes a flicker-free version, which incorporates the backported flicker-free ship-drawing routines from the BBC Master.
 The flicker-free code is in a separate branch called `flicker-free`, and apart from the code differences for reducing flicker, this branch is identical to the main branch and the same build process applies.

-Checksum values are different, but that's about it.
+The annotated source files in the `flicker-free` branch contain both the original Elite-A code and all of the modifications for flicker-free Elite, so you can look through the source to see exactly what's changed.
+Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the flicker-free binaries, while still containing details of all the modifications.
+You can find all the diffs by searching the sources for `Mod:`.

-For more information on the flicker-free code, see the deep dives on [flicker-free ship drawing](https://www.bbcelite.com/deep_dives/flicker-free_ship_drawing.html) and [backporting the flicker-free algorithm](https://www.bbcelite.com/deep_dives/backporting_the_flicker-free_algorithm.html).
+For more information on flicker-free Elite, see the [hacks section of the accompanying website](https://www.bbcelite.com/hacks/flicker-free_elite.html).

 ## Building Elite-A from the source